tinaponting/ai-robots-scrapers/README.md

 ..........................................................................................

 # Updates: **
-###WORKNG ON A NEW LIST, HAVE Patience / working now: 260304 - /still some fielsto update, and check so it works, updated Lists!###
+###WORKNG ON A NEW LIST, HAVE Patience / working now: 260307 - / I more to update, and check so it works, updated Lists!###

+ Updated:260307:  Fork of blockaai crawlers, renamned to:  Fork of blockaai crawlers-AI wordpress robots.txt
 * ADDED:260304: Strictpattern Ai, if they refuses to go away:)
 * Updated:260304: ROBOTS-HTACCESSTOUSE.txt renamed from: ROBOTS-HTACCESS.txt
 * Updated:260302: AI-SHIELD - updated with Latest Ai + AI scrapers